aws-samples/aws-mq-network-of-brokers/README.md

 ## Clean up

 + Clean up resources created by the CloudFormation template by clicking on Delete stack on the CloudFormation console, in both the regions.
-+  In S3 buckets in the two regions, delete the mqProducer.jar and mqConsumer.zip files. image
++  In the S3 buckets in the two regions, delete the mqProducer.jar and mqConsumer.zip files. image